KDE/documentation-docs-kdenlive-org/cutting_and_assembling/markers.rst

 .. versionadded:: 22.12

-You can export markers of a single clip as as chapters like guides.
+You can export markers of a single clip as chapters like guides.
 You have to select a clip before you export.

 More details see :ref:`export_guides`